 How to travel from Lucerne to Mt.
 Rigi via Vitznau

 If you want to take a trip on the historic Rigi Bahn, then travelling from Lucerne via Vitznau is the best option for arranging independent travel.
-This scenic trip takes about 30 minutes, and passes by the shores of Lake Lucerne before making the ascent.
+This scenic trip takes about 30 minutes by car or 1 hour by train, and passes by the shores of Lake Lucerne.

 How to travel from Lucerne to Mt.
 Rigi via Arth Goldau